CDCgov/ixa/docs/book/src/examples.md

 ### `network-hhmodel`

-A network module (using ixa's `network` extentension) which loads a population with household structure from CSV files and spreads infection along network edges with different transmission rates by edge type.
+A network module (using Ixa's `network` extentension) which loads a population with household structure from CSV files and spreads infection along network edges with different transmission rates by edge type.